-The requirements to possess two permits in addition to owning ITQ shares is duplicative, and therefore, may be considered to be unnecessarily burdensome for program participants and data managers.
-These requirements also unnecessarily complicate the use of data by program analysts.
 Additionally, requiring NMFS to determine whether an entity is an employee, contractor, or agent of the vessel owner is difficult without requesting more information than is typically requested of permit applicants and it creates additional administrative burden for applicants and NMFS.

 Changing the permit requirement for wreckfish shareholders is an administrative action that would not directly affect the physical or biological environment.
 There may be positive indirect biological effects because Alternative 2 and Preferred Alternative 3 would remove the ability for an employee, contractor, or agent of the shareholder to participate in the fishery, leading to more direct involvement in the fishery by the wreckfish permit holder.
 Alternative 4 would eliminate the wreckfish permit but would require that the shareholder have an unlimited permit for the snapper grouper fishery.
-However, this action would not change how the fishery is prosecuted and as such would not have a direct biological impact on wreckfish, other affected species or protected species.
+However, this action would not change how the fishery is prosecuted and, as such, would not have a direct biological impact on wreckfish, co-ocurring species or protected species.

 When compared to Alternative 1 (No Action) the proposed alternatives would be less burdensome on shareholders as well as NMFS (Table 2.3.2.1).
 Alternative 2 is slightly more restrictive than Preferred Alternative 3 as it maintains the requirement to purchase a commercial wreckfish permit.
-However, Alternative 2 would require less information to be provided by the shareholder when compared to the requirements under Alternative 2 (No Action).
+However, Alternative 2 would require less information to be provided by the shareholder when compared to the requirements under Alternative 1 (No Action).
 Additionally, Alternative 2, Preferred Alternative 3, and Alternative 4 would create fewer requirements to participate into the fishery, with Alternative 4 having the lowest threshold for participation.

-Additional or similar requirements for entry as those under Alternative 1 (No Action) may be implemented as part of the electronic reporting system (Action 2) which would affect the social effects of this action.
+Additional or similar requirements for entry as those under Alternative 1 (No Action) may be implemented as part of the online reporting system (Action 2) which would affect the social effects of this action.

 Requirement Alternative 1 Alternative 2 Pref.
 Alternative 3 Alternative 4

 Wreckfish Permit Х Х

-SG Unlimited Permit X Х Х
+SG Unlimited Permit Х Х Х Х

-Shareholder X Х Х Х
+Shareholder Х Х Х

-Employee, contractor, or agent of the shareholder.
-X
+Employee, contractor, or agent of the shareholder. Х